oneeve8/kobble-data/content/videonarrativehowto.md

 You can toggle between Markdown view and Result view.
 If you are unfamiliar with Markdown syntax, don’t worry!
 It’s super easy and we’ve created a little cheat sheet for you.
+One thing you may want to remember right away is to have a double space at the end of each line where you want a soft

 I just want to point out now that Kobble keeps what you’ve opened in tabs on top of your Kobble view screen.
 You can close and open them if you want to.